Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Narwee - Beverly Hills, placing the area among the bottom 25% of areas assessed nationally

 Narwee - Beverly Hills has seen approximately 45 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 226 homes were approved.
-By June 30, 2026, a total of 8 homes had been approved in FY26.
+Over the past five financial years, from FY21 to FY25, a total of 226 homes were approved, with an additional 15 approved so far in FY26.
+The average expected construction cost value of these properties is $378,000.

 Frequently Asked Questions - Development